Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 option in the Options Window is chosen.
 Example ground input files are in the examples directory.

-###Data represent conductances instead of resistances to ground The default
+###Data represent conductances instead of resistances to ground

-(unchecked) setting is to specify resistances to ground.
-Checking this box allows the user to specify connections to ground in terms of conductance instead.
+The default (unchecked) setting is to specify resistances to ground.
+Checking this box means that your ground point file specifies connections to ground in terms of conductance instead.
+To tie cells directly to ground, use resistances as the data type and set values in the corresponding ground point file to zero.

 ## Output options

 ###Base output filename

-Prompts user to browse and choose a directory path and base file name for output files.
+Choose a directory path and base file name for output files.
 Resistances, current maps, voltage maps, and user interface  settings will all use this base name, along with appropriate suffixes and extensions.

 ###Create current maps